flutter/flutter/CODE_OF_CONDUCT.md

      * What was done will cause negative consequences, so fixes should be made to handle this case, and policies should be updated to handle future cases

-   In general, it is better to use language of suggestions for future than stating that something is wrong in the past.
+   In general, it is better to use language of suggestions for future, in proper channels, than stating that something was wrong in the past.

 Should you experience anything that makes you feel unwelcome in Flutter's community, please contact [conduct@flutter.dev](mailto:conduct@flutter.dev)